 As a general rule, the major moons in our solar system orbit their parent planets above their respective planets’ equators.
 There are a few exceptions: Saturn’s moon Iapetus, Neptune’s moon Triton – and, perhaps most significantly to us earthlings: Earth’s moon.

-Our moon doesn’t orbit the Earth above our planet’s equator (0o latitude).
+Our moon doesn’t orbit the Earth above our planet’s equator (0 degrees latitude).
 Rather the moon’s orbital plane is inclined to the Earth’s equatorial plane.
-The moon’s orbital path took the moon from its maximum declination of 20.9o south of the celestial equator on October 15, and then the moon will swing to its maximum declination of 21.3o north of the celestial equator on October 30.
+The moon’s orbital path took the moon from its maximum declination of 20.9 degrees south of the celestial equator on October 15, and then the moon will swing to its maximum declination of 21.3 degrees north of the celestial equator on October 30.

 If the moon’s orbital plane – like that of Uranus’ moons – coincided with our planet’s equatorial plane, our moon would always rise due east and set due west – meaning no Hunter’s Moon in autumn.
-The Hunter’s Moon will come on the night of November 3-4, as the moon is going eastward as well as northward in its orbit.
+The Hunter’s Moon will come on October 24, as the moon is going eastward as well as northward in its orbit.

 Bottom line: To the eye, the moon will appear nearly full as the sun sets on October 23.
 Watch for it in the east as soon as the sun goes down.
 In fact, it has a bit more to go, and full moon is October 24.